 If you decide that you don’t want to have certain treatments in the future, this is called an advance decision.
 An advance decision, advance directive to refuse treatment (ADRT) or living will, allows you to record any treatments you don’t want to have in certain circumstances.
 For example, you might want to think about whether or not you’d want to have cardio pulmonary resuscitation (CPR) if your heart stopped.
+If you choose not to have CPR you will have to fill out a form and give it to your doctor.
+This is known as a Do Not Resuscitate (DNR) or Do Not Attempt Resuscitation (DNAR) form.
 An advance decision or advance directive is used if there’s ever a time when you are unable to make a decision for yourself, or if you can’t communicate what you want.
 For example, if you are unconscious or very sleepy in your final days.

 You can’t use an advance decision or advance directive to ask for a specific treatment or to ask for your life to be ended.

 An advance decision to refuse treatment is legally binding in England and Wales.
 This means your doctor or nurse would have to follow it.